Top 8 Reasons Why You’re Broke

 Inability to Pursue Dreams

 All of us have dreams.
 To give wings to our dreams and make them a reality, we need money and good health.
-However, being broke means we cannot fulfil those dreams which eventually leads to sorrow and lack of joy in our life.
-This can be a very tricky situation when you’re broke because inability to fulfil even simple dreams due to lack of money can set back your life by a few years.
+However, being broke means we cannot fulfil those dreams, which eventually leads to sorrow and a lack of joy in our lives.
+This can be a very tricky situation when you’re broke because the inability to fulfil even simple dreams due to lack of money can set back your life by a few years.

 Crime